Antonboom/tinkoff-invest-robot-contest-2022/README.md

 [strategies.spread_parasite]
 enabled = true                 # Enable the strategy. ignore_inconsistent = true     # Ignore inconsistent order book changes.
-min_spread_percentage = 0.002  # If list below is empty, than robot will monitor all instruments with spread > 0.2%.
-figis = [                      # Specify if you do not want the robot to select them by itself
+min_spread_percentage = 0.002  # If list below is empty, then robot will track all instruments with a spread > 0.2%. figis = [                      # Specify if you do not want the robot to select them by itself
     "BBG0029SFXB3",            # (long operation at the start).
     "BBG000RP8V70",